MrWolfShark/mrwolfshark.github.io-reading-notes-/class-02.md

 # Evaluations: A Quick guide

+**Evaluation**
-- Analyze values against match criteria
-- Compares two values to be True or False
+: Analyzes values against match criteria and returns value of True or False
-- Comparison operators are used to evaluate two operands

 ## **Comparison Operators**
 - Compare two oprands and return single value (True or False)